 Some reasons why URL Exclusions may be helpful:

-- Faster crawls: If less URLs are included in the crawl, the crawl can be completed faster than if exclusions were not in place.
+Faster crawls: If fewer URLs are included in the crawl, the crawl can be completed faster than if exclusions were not in place.

 How to exclude URLs

 There are 3 places where URL Exclusions may be updated:

 When creating a new campaign, click Advanced setup to access crawler options.

 Crawler Campaign Settings